Nutrition & bone health

 level of 1000 mcg a day.
 If you fall short, consider increasing consumption of foods

-high in vitamin K, or discuss vitamin K supplementation with your health professional.
+high in vitamin K1, or discuss vitamin K1 supplementation with your health professional.
+Vitamin K2 supplements, particularly as MK-7, are highly absorbed and long lasting in the body.

-A note of caution: Those taking medications to thin the blood, such as Coumadin,
+A note of caution: Those taking medications, such as Coumadin, to thin the blood

-should avoid use of supplemental vitamin K as it can reverse the effects of this
+should avoid use of all supplemental vitamin K as it can reverse the effects of this

 medication.
 Also, those on this medication should consult with their physician before